 1. Betterment

 Betterment is a relatively new web trading platform that makes panning simple.
 It was established in 2010 in the United States.
-This online service is mainly for administrators that want to offer their employees a better 401(k) quicker and easier while keeping the cost at its minimum.
+This online service is mainly for administrators who want to offer their employees a better 401(k) quicker and easier while keeping the cost minimal.

 Compared to Fidelity, Betterment has similarities and differences to this famous online brokerage platform.
 Fidelity supports SaaS, iPhone, iPad, and Android.
 Betterment, on the other hand, supports only SaaS.